veyselsapan/AI_Playing_Game_Training_App/docs/user_guide.md

-# User Guide for Breakout AI Training Interface
+# User Guide for AI Playing Games Training Interface

 ## Introduction

-This user guide provides step-by-step instructions on how to use the AI Training Interface application.
-The application enables users to train, monitor, and evaluate AI agents playing the game Breakout using different machine learning models, specifically a custom CNN-based Deep Q-Network (DQN) and a Finite State Machine (FSM).
+This user guide provides step-by-step instructions on how to use the AI Playing Games Training Interface application.
+The application enables users to train, monitor, and evaluate AI agents playing Atari 2600 game using different machine learning models, specifically a custom CNN-based Deep Q-Network (DQN) and a Finite State Machine (FSM).

 ## Launching the Application